hanhha/mindwave-python/README.md

 Fork
 ===============
-This is a fork of the great mindwave-python from Moonshot Barkley at https://github.com/BarkleyUS/mindwave-python.
+This is forked from the great mindwave-python from Moonshot Barkley at https://github.com/BarkleyUS/mindwave-python.
 Thanks for sharing!

 This is the only code i found working with the wireless (non-bluetooth) Neurosky MindWave.
 This fork is for the Raspberry Pi and contains a script for displaying the attention level with an LED.